Andelad/project-content-vault/docs/core/App Logic.md

 <!-- SECTION: PART-3-TIME-CONCEPTS -->
 ## ⏱️ PART 3: TIME CONCEPTS (Critical to This App)

-**This is what makes the app unique.** Most apps just track "time spent" or "deadline".
+**This is what makes the app unique.** Most apps just track "time spent", "time estimates", or "deadlines".
 This app has a sophisticated hierarchy of time concepts.

 **Time Concept Overview:**
 0. Capacity (The Foundation)